buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.0 =
 * Groups - When logged out users visit a private group, now redirects to Login instead of 404 error
-* Groups - Now displaying number of photos in 'Photos' group tab
+* Media - Now displaying number of photos in the group 'Photos' tab
+* Media - Fixed lazy load when selecting from existing photos to add into an album
 * Akismet - Improved styling for 'Spam' icon in activity feed when Akismet is configured
 * LearnDash - New option to display 'My Courses' menu for the logged in member
 * LearnDash - Fixed 'Courses' link on groups not applying custom label for 'Courses' text